Debt deal welcomed by investors, though risks loom

 Since the $24.3 trillion U.S. Treasury market underpins the global financial system, a default - or even a close call - could trigger massive volatility across global markets.

 The uncertainty periodically weighed on stock markets over the last week, although most investors and analysts said they had expected an 11th-hour agreement.
 Optimism that a debt ceiling deal was near and hefty gains in AI-related stocks helped the S&P 500 close at its highest level since August 2022 on Friday.
-It is up 9.5% year to date.
+The benchmark index is up 9.5% year to date.

 Among the market sectors that stand to benefit from a deal are defense stocks, which have lagged during the negotiations, as well as cyclical sectors of the market and energy stocks, said Quincy Krosby, chief global strategist at LPL Financial.